AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  debug "after command 1, variables list... $var1, $var2"
  command2

- # call this script like 'DEBUG=yes ./script.sh' otherwise *debug* function produces no result and script can be used as is.
+ # call this script like 'DEBUG=yes ./script.sh' otherwise the *debug* function produces no result and script can be used as is.

 Another debugging technique is with trap: tracing the variables::